 Unlocking the AWS WAF Logs

-In this article we discuss our recent move to route all requests through CloudFront, allowing us to parse all traffic through the AWS Web Application Firewall (WAF).
-We highlight the reasoning behind this change, and some issues/remedies ecountered when trying to garner concrete logs from the WAF instance.
+In this post we discuss our recent move to route all requests through CloudFront.
+This allows us to parse all traffic through the AWS Web Application Firewall (WAF).
+We highlight the reasoning behind this change, and some issues and remedies encountered when trying to garner concrete logs from the WAF instance.

 Dynamic Content Delivery

-Since moving our infrastructure fully over to AWS, one of the first benefits we wished to take advantage of was Dynamic Content Delivery by way of CloudFront.
-It may seem odd to wish to route all requests through a CDN, but in doing so we have been able to unlock the following possibilities:
+Since moving our infrastructure fully to AWS, one of the first benefits we wished to take advantage of was Dynamic Content Delivery via CloudFront.
+It may seem odd to route all requests through a CDN, but in doing so we have been able to unlock the following possibilities:

-• Due to HTTP/2 being fully multiplexed, fine-grained path/query-string cache behaviors present in CloudFront are hugely beneficial.
+- Due to HTTP/2 being fully multiplexed, fine-grained path/query-string cache behaviours present in CloudFront are hugely beneficial.

 AWS Web Application Firewall

-As you can see there are many possibilities this opens the door to, in this post however, I would like to focus on the last one.
+As you can see, there are many possibilities that this opens the door to.
+In this post, however, I would like to focus on the last one.
 Soon after shifting all our traffic to go through CloudFront, we wished to take advantage of the AWS WAF.
-The benefits of deploying a WAF in-front of your stack are succinctly put in a short talk from last years re:Invent.
+The benefits of deploying a WAF in front of your stack are succinctly presented in a short talk from last year’s re:Invent.

-However, during development of this approach we realised that getting meaningful logs out of the product was harder than expected.
-As of writing AWS does not provide any easily accessible log stream to inspect how the WAF instance is reacting to requests.
-The only noticeable indicator of a WAF rule blocking a request came from the 403 HTTP response code that was generated and returned to the client.
-This was a less than desirable metric to lean on, as we could get many false-positives from genuine backend 403 reponses, and still did not know which rule triggered it.
+However, during development of this approach, we realised that obtaining meaningful logs from the product was harder than expected.
+As of writing, AWS does not provide any easily accessible log stream to inspect how the WAF instance is reacting to requests.
+The only noticeable indicator of a WAF rule blocking a request was the 403 HTTP response code that was generated and returned to the client.
+This was a less-than-desirable metric to rely on, as we could get many false positives from genuine backend 403 responses, and we still did not know which rule triggered it.

 Unlocking the Logs